FRC6302/2022Bot1/README.md

 5. figure how to get more consistent limelight data
 6. incorporate an acceleration factor to correct for robot acceleration while shooting

+Notes:
+1. originally I used TrackTargetCenterPose.java for controlling basically everything on the robot except the drive, but realized I needed more flexibility and the ability to only have some motors running but not others.
+So I split that file up into TrackTargetTurret.java, TrackTargetShooter.java, etc.
+2.

 -Smashley